 22. Sea ice melt in the Arctic has been one of the most iconic indicators of climate change.
-The Arctic sea ice extent is declining by -2.7 ± 0.4 per cent per decade during the winter (March, 1979–2019) and -12.8 ± 2.3 per cent per decade during the summer (September, 1979–2018).
+The extent of the Arctic sea ice area is declining by -2.7 ± 0.4 per cent per decade during the winter (March, 1979–2019) and -12.8 ± 2.3 per cent per decade during the summer (September, 1979–2018).
 While the decreasing trends during the winter are more evenly distributed around the pole, summer trends are almost twice as high in the Eurasian sector of the Arctic Ocean.

 23. The thickness of sea ice in the Arctic has decreased by at least 40 per cent.
 The observed trends in sea ice area and thickness together indicate that the volume of Arctic sea ice has decreased by one-third in winter (April) and over two-thirds in summer (September)since 1979.
 This estimate is coincident with many modelling studies.